 – Seizures and difficulty in walking

-The top four cancers in men and women of India constitute 41% of all the cancers.
+The top four cancers in men and women of India constitute 41% of all cancers.
 These four cancers are:-

 2.)
-Cervical cancer: There is high incidence of Cervical cancer in rural India where one woman dies of it every 8 minutes.
+Cervical cancer: There is a high incidence of Cervical cancer in rural India where one woman dies of it every 8 minutes.
 It mostly occurs amongst sexually active women between ages 30 and 59 years.
 It is the fourth most common type of cancer in women.